 The rivalry between these two NFC South division teams is fierce.
 This rivalry first began in 1995 when the Panthers joined the National Football League as an expansion team.
 These two teams both played in the NFC West division between 1995 and 2001, before both moving over to the NFC South division when it was created in 2002.

 In combination, the teams have won 11 division titles between them since 1995 and both of the teams have reached the Super Bowl twice.
-The Falcons reached Super Bowls XXXIII and LI, whilst the Panthers reached Super Bowls XXXVIII and 50 – however, both teams have been unsuccessful.
+The Falcons reached Super Bowls XXXIII and LI, whilst the Panthers reached Super Bowls XXXVIII and 50 – however, both teams have been unsuccessful in the final game.
 Ironically, both of the teams lost to the same two AFC teams – the New England Patriots and Denver Broncos.
 These are also the only two of the 16 NFC teams that haven’t won at least one NFL Championship either before or after the AFL/NFL merger.

 This rivalry is also known as the I-85 (Interstate 85) because Atlanta and Charlotte are just four hours apart on Interstate 85.